mx-pycoder/pearback/README.md

 This is still experimental.
 At the time of this writing, I'm testing it on the various iOS devices I have available.
 I take no responsibilty if you decide to use this software and if anything goes wrong (see LICENCE).
+But if you do decide to try it and find any problems or issues, it is appreciated if you report them.

+Also note that the documentation is incomplete at this time!

 ## what it does